maddy-foley/birdinglogs/README.md

     -   run ```docker volume create bird-data```
     -   run ```docker compose build```
     -   run ``` docker compose up``` *please individually start api container on docker dashboard if it crashes!*
-    - in docker dashboard open the built-in api terminal  (OR copy the api's container name and on your computer terminal run ```docker exec -it <copied-container-name> bash```) and then run ```python bird-data.py```.
+    - in docker dashboard open the built-in api terminal and then run ```python bird-data.py```.
 You should see print statements confirming the data has loaded into the volume.
     -   Go to your http://localhost:3000/ to see the website!
 I would recommend viewing the application on Chrome.
     -   When you are done, run ```docker compose down``` to remove all the containers.
 Add ```--volumes``` at the end if you'd like to delete the volume.